 - Decide whether they’re girls or boys, and even if you’re pretty sure, have a backup plan.

-- Place the new birds in a pen within the existing flock’s pen, and then let the birds get used to each other for awhile – how long depends on who you’re mixing together.
+- Place the new birds in a pen within the existing flock’s pen, and then let the birds get used to each other for awhile.
+How long depends on who you’re mixing together (see below for suggestions).

-- Remove the separating pen and let all the birds mingle, but make sure you monitor the flock and step-in should any serious fighting or pecking occur.
-It’s a good idea to provide roosts or areas where lower pecking order birds can “hide-out” for short periods of time.
+- Remove the separating pen and let all the birds mingle, but make sure you monitor the flock.
+Step-in should any serious fighting or pecking occur.
+It’s also a good idea to provide roosts or areas where lower pecking order birds can “hide-out” for short periods of time.

 That was too easy.
 Next morning, all the Golden Buffs had somehow corralled themselves in the pen-within-pen (I’d still like to know how they managed this), and Barred Rock was gone.
 So, I had to beef-up pen-within-pen, re-catch Barred Rock, put her back in, and still make work on time.
 Ok, it’s funny now.